World Cup Bracket 2018: Predictions, Odds and Picks Entering Sunday Play

 World Cup Bracket 2018: Predictions, Odds and Picks Entering Sunday PlayJuly 1, 2018

-Four more teams will be vying for a quarter-final place at the 2018 World Cup on Sunday as Spain take on hosts Russia and Croatia play Denmark.
+Four more teams will be vying for quarter-final places at the 2018 FIFA World Cup on Sunday, when Spain take on hosts Russia and Croatia play Denmark.

-Russia came second in Group B, while Spain topped Group A. Likewise, Croatia finished top of Group D to set up a match with Group C runners-up Denmark.
+Russia came second in Group A, while Spain topped Group B. Croatia finished top of Group D to set up a match with Group C runners-up Denmark.

-OddsShark provided the latest odds for the fixtures, and here's some score predictions, too:
+OddsShark shared the latest odds for the fixtures, and here are some score predictions too:

 - Spain (16-25), Draw (11-4), Russia (22-5): 3-1